tmcdo1/auth-jwt-service/README.md

 Returns: application/json
 - `message`: String (`ok` if everything went alright)
 - `token`: String (Only included when login is successful)
+- `user`: an object representing the logged in user

 Example response:
 ```